SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 The TicketID field will grab the ID from the subject line, making it easier to track things.
+The MS Flow log field will track every status update made by the system.

-###Ticket Number
+### Ticket Number

 Now, let's build the logic for the TicketID field.

-We know that the subject of every email will look something like `Update to Spectacles Support Case #27307612`, so this will find the character `#` and grab the 8 digit string that follows it.
+We know that the subject of every email will look something like "`Update to Spectacles Support Case #27307612`", so this will find the character `#` and grab the 8 digit string that follows it.

-This will create a new variable called `Ticket Number` we can use throughout the flow.
+The block below will create a new variable called `Ticket Number` we can use throughout the flow.

 ![Annotation 2019-03-13 123357.png](../assets/images/Annotation%202019-03-13%20123357.png)
 Value: `substring(triggerBody()?['Subject'], indexOf(triggerBody()?['Subject'], '#'), 8)`